My mom gave me a cast iron skillet a few years ago for my birthday and right off the bat, I hated it.

 Plus you don’t want the pan to rust.
 (It IS iron, remember?)

 Take one tablespoon of coconut oil, lard or tallow and thoroughly coat the entire cooking surface – bottom, sides, even the lip.
 Use a paper towel or an old rag and REALLY rub it in there.
 It’s important to not cheat here and do a half-way job otherwise your cast iron skillet will stick and drive you crazy.

-Once it’s nice and shiny and coated, take another paper towel (or fold the old rag) and wipe off the excess leaving a thin layer behind.
+Once it’s nice and shiny and coated, take another paper towel (or fold the old rag) and wipe off the excess.
 Yep, wipe it off!
-You’ll be leaving a thin coat of fat on the skillet and it should look dull, not shiny at this point.
+You’ll be leaving a thin coat of fat on the skillet and it should look dull at this point.

 When you fill the pores of cast iron and coating the exterior with fat, a non-stick sealant-type layer is created when the pan is put over heat.
 It’s this layer that turns a normal cast iron skillet into a non-stick cooking phenomenon!

-Preheat the oven as high as you can (but at least 400F) and put the pan in upside down on a rack.
+Preheat the oven as high as you can (but at least 400F).
+Then put the pan in upside down on a rack.
 Set the timer for an hour and let the fat become one with the cast iron skillet.
 When the timer goes off, turn off the oven but leave the door closed with the pan still inside.

 If the pan starts to smoke, do not call the fire department.
 That is the old gunk coming off (factory sealant and/or old cootie-filled food that someone else left behind!) and possibly the fat cooking.
 This is normal, but open windows and/or turn on fans as needed.
 The smoke will lessen with each subsequent bake and will eventually stop.